rranghar/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

 {{< img src="./img/nginx-envoy.png" alt="NGINX with envoy sidecar." >}}

-By default for NGINX Ingress Controller, we populate the upstream server addresses with the endpoint IPs of the pods.
  NGINX Ingress Controller 1.11 release now supports the ability to configure NGINX Ingress CRDs (virtualServer/virtualServerRoute)to use the `service/cluster IP`.
-Using this flag,  NGINX Ingress will generate the .conf with the `service/cluster IP` of the service in the `upstreams/servers` section, instead of pod endpoint IPs of the pods.
+Using this flag,  NGINX Ingress will generate the `.conf` with the `service/cluster IP` of the service in the `upstreams/servers` section, instead of pod endpoint IPs of the pods which is required by Istio.

 To enable NGINX Ingress to route to the `Service IP`, we are going to use a new feature released in 1.11; [use-cluster-ip](https://docs.nginx.com/nginx-ingress-controller/configuration/virtualserver-and-virtualserverroute-resources/#upstream).